alfredleo/nova.loc/README.md

 	```
 2. Add this to _composer.json_.
 On Windows default location is C:\Users\userName\AppData\Roaming\Composer\composer.json:
 Linux - ~/.composer/composer.json

+    Github personal access token is set on first error so just generate a new one and paste that to the console it it asks.
+You can generate a personal access token in https://github.com/settings/tokens

 	```json
 	"extra": {
 		"asset-installer-paths": {